Level 6 Diploma in Relational Play and Creative Therapy, Children and Young People

 Is a child centered Play Therapy model which incorporates Axline’s non-directive approach to working with children and directive skills drawing on Rogers’ core conditions.
 The combination of these two models of therapeutic working ensure Relational Play and Creative Therapists are equipped to work with children from 4 – 18 years, and up to 25 years with young people who are care leavers or who have Special Educational Needs.
 Relational Play and Creative Therapy is based on the power of relationships being a key process in the therapeutic work undertaken between client and therapist or building the attachment relationship between clients and carers.
 This model of therapy equips you to therapeutically be with children and young people who have a wide range of emotional and psychological difficulties that are challenging and can be seen by the wider world as problematic.

 Relational Play and Creative Therapists are equipped with the knowledge to understand trauma and the devastating impact trauma has on clients’ development, attachments, behaviours and mental health.
-Through the use of play and creative opportunities clients will lead their process to safely explore their thoughts and feelings from their sub-conscious, in the presence of a therapist who is attuned, accepting and curious.
+Through the use of play and creative opportunities clients will lead their process to safely explore their thoughts and feelings from their un-conscious, in the presence of a therapist who is attuned, accepting and curious.
 Using the therapeutic tools the client will gain a deeper insight and process their traumatic experiences with their therapist.
 Clinical Supervision is an ethical requirement for Relational Play and Creative Therapists.

 Child Counselling